-Programming patterns in ArcGIS Runtime include the following patterns, which are discussed in this chapter:
+The following programming patterns are discussed in this chapter:

 LoadableAPI to load metadata asynchronously for maps, layers, and other resources to do such things as monitor the load status of the resource, handle concurrent and repeated requests to load the resource, cancel a load, retry to load if previous attempts failed, and handle circumstances such as network outages or service interruption.

-- Tasks and jobs —ArcGIS Runtime leverages the use of tasks and jobs to perform work asynchronously for potentially long-running operations.
+Tasks and jobs — Tasks and jobs are used to perform work asynchronously for potentially long-running operations.
 Examples include Geocode and search, Route and directions, and Utility network analysis.

-For a description of offline patterns, see Offline maps, scenes, and data in the Offline maps, scenes, and data chapter.
+Offline maps, scenes, and data explores a range of offline work patterns that you can implement to allow users to continue being productive when network connectivity is poor or nonexistent.
 Which offline pattern you choose determines whether or not your users can define their own map area, and, if they are editing, how multiple editors will sync their edits back to a web map or back to a branch version.